codenedd/livestream-alert/README.md

 ## How can I report a bug/issue?
 [Create an issue](https://github.com/codenedd/livestream-alert/issues) and describe it in details, inlcude logs from `%appdata%/livestream-alert/logs`, attach screenshots if possible.
 Remember to describe the way to reproduce the bug.

+## Is LiveStream Alert safe?
+You can see the [VirusTotal security scan](https://www.virustotal.com/gui/file/52cb44501d4eed5ef9e46727ed293e751676dc93e17e79740159aa6e0651ade0/detection).
+The application does not store or transmit any sensitive data of its user.

 ## Contact
 Discord: `c0de.js`